britram/rains-prototype/draft-trammell-rains-protocol.md

 mentioned order: zone name, context, range begin, range end, content, signature meta data.

-## Pshard body {#cbor-pshard}
+## P-Shard body {#cbor-P-Shard}

-A Pshard body is a map.
-The keys present in the map depend on whether the Pshard is contained in a Message or in a Zone.
+A P-Shard body is a map.
+The keys present in the map depend on whether the P-Shard is contained in a Message or in a Zone.

-Pshards contained in a Message's content value are "bare Pshards".
+P-Shards contained in a Message's content value are "bare P-Shards".
 Since they cannot inherit any values from their contained Zone, they MUST contain the signatures (0), subject-zone (4), context (6), range (11), and data-structure (18) keys.

-Pshards within a Zone are "contained Pshards", and can inherit values from their containing Zone.
-A contained Pshards MUST contain the the range(11) and data-structure (18) keys.
+P-Shards within a Zone are "contained P-Shards", and can inherit values from their containing Zone.
+A contained P-Shards MUST contain the the range(11) and data-structure (18) keys.
 The subject-zone (4) and context (6) keys MUST NOT be present.
 They are assumed to have the same value as the corresponding values in the containing Zone for signature generation and signature verification purposes; see {{cbor-signature}}.

-A contained Pshard SHOULD contain the signatures (0) key, since an unsigned contained Pshard cannot be used by a RAINS server to answer a query for nonexistence; it must be returned in a signed Zone.
+A contained P-Shard SHOULD contain the signatures (0) key, since an unsigned contained P-Shard cannot be used by a RAINS server to answer a query for nonexistence; it must be returned in a signed Zone.

 The value of the signatures (0) key, if present, is an array of one or more Signatures as defined in {{cbor-signature}}.
 If not present, the containing Zone MUST be signed.
-Signatures on a contained Pshard are generated as if the inherited subject-zone and context values are present in the Pshard, whether actually present or not.
-The signatures on the Pshard are to be verified against the appropriate key for the Zone containing the Pshard in the given context, as described in {{signatures-in-assertions}}.
+Signatures on a contained P-Shard are generated as if the inherited subject-zone and context values are present in the P-Shard, whether actually present or not.
+The signatures on the P-Shard are to be verified against the appropriate key for the Zone containing the P-Shard in the given context, as described in {{signatures-in-assertions}}.

-The value of the subject-zone (4) key, if present, is a UTF-8 encoded string containing the name of the zone in which the Assertions in the Pshard is made and MUST end with '.' (the root zone).
+The value of the subject-zone (4) key, if present, is a UTF-8 encoded string containing the name of the zone in which the Assertions in the P-Shard is made and MUST end with '.' (the root zone).
 If not present, the zone of the assertion is inherited from the containing Zone.

-The value of the context (6) key, if present, is a UTF-8 encoded string containing the name of the context in which the Assertions in the Pshard are valid.
+The value of the context (6) key, if present, is a UTF-8 encoded string containing the name of the context in which the Assertions in the P-Shard are valid.
 Both the authority-part and the context-part MUST end with a '.'.
 If not present, the context of the assertion is inherited from the containing Zone.

 The value of the range (11) key MUST be a two element array of strings or nulls (subject-name A, subject-name B).
-A must lexicographically sort before B, but neither subject name need be present in the Pshard's contents.
-If A is null, the Pshard begins at the beginning of the zone.
-If B is null, the Pshard ends at the end of the zone.
-The Pshard MUST NOT contain any assertions whose subject names sort before A or after B.
+A must lexicographically sort before B, but neither subject name need be present in the P-Shard's contents.
+If A is null, the P-Shard begins at the beginning of the zone.
+If B is null, the P-Shard ends at the end of the zone.
+The P-Shard MUST NOT contain any assertions whose subject names sort before A or after B.

 The value of the data-structure (18) key is an array of elements, as defined in
 {{cbor-data-structure}}.

-Pshards are lexicographically complete within the range described in the range value: a subject-name and type within the range of a Pshard giving a negative answer is asserted to not exist.
+P-Shards are lexicographically complete within the range described in the range value: a subject-name and type within the range of a P-Shard giving a negative answer is asserted to not exist.

-### Sorting Pshard {#cbor-pshard-sorting}
+### Sorting P-Shard {#cbor-P-Shard-sorting}

-Pshards are sorted lexicographically by their cbor encoded byte string in ascending order.
+P-Shards are sorted lexicographically by their cbor encoded byte string in ascending order.
 That means, they are sorted by the following elements in the mentioned order: zone name, context, range begin, range end, hash family, number of hash functions, filter, signature meta data.